-All new full-time students are required to attend an Orientation session prior to the start of the fall or spring semester at OCC.
+All new full-time students are required to attend an Orientation session prior to the start of the Fall or Spring semester at OCC.
 Orientation is a critical part of the academic planning process.
-It offers students the opportunity to meet with an academic advisor, discuss goals and learn how to use OCC's enrollment technology.
+The program offers students the opportunity to meet with an academic advisor, discuss goals and learn how to use OCC's enrollment technology.
 New part-time students are encouraged to attend Orientation; part-time students may also view an online orientation available on the Advising home page.